Skip to main content

 • Origin: India, Sri Lanka, and Africa

-• Key compounds: Swertiamarin, Enicoflavine, Gentianine, Swertisin
+• Key compounds: Swertiamarin, Gentiopicroside, Gentianine, Swertisin

 • Parts used: Whole plant (aerial parts)